flutter-it/docs/docs/documentation/watch_it/additional_goodies.md

 ## Find out more!

-To learn more about GetIt, watch the presentation: [GetIt in action By Thomas Burkhart](https://youtu.be/YJ52kSfSMyM), in there the predecessor of this package called ´get_it_mixin´ is described but the video should still be helpful for the GetIt part.
+To learn more about GetIt, watch the presentation: [GetIt in action By Thomas Burkhart](https://youtu.be/YJ52kSfSMyM), in there the predecessor of this package called `get_it_mixin` is described but the video should still be helpful for the GetIt part.